sahsagar-google/oracle-toolkit/docs/terraform.md

 - **Google Cloud SDK** - [Installation Guide](https://cloud.google.com/sdk/docs/install)
 - **Terraform** - [Installation Guide](https://learn.hashicorp.com/tutorials/terraform/install-cli)

 ### 1. Service Account for the Control Node VM

 Grant the service account attached to the control node VM the following IAM roles:

 - `roles/compute.osAdminLogin`
   Grants OS Login access with sudo privileges, required by the Ansible playbooks.
-- `roles/iam.serviceAccountUser` on the **target VM's service account**
-   Allows the control node to impersonate the target service account during SSH sessions.
+- `roles/iam.serviceAccountUser` on the **target VM's service account** Allows the control node to impersonate the target service account during SSH sessions.
 - `roles/storage.objectViewer` on the bucket specified in var.gcs_source to download the ZIP archive of the oracle-toolkit
 - `roles/storage.objectUser` on the Terraform state bucket specified in backend.tf to write Terraform state.
 - `roles/compute.instanceAdmin.v1` (or a custom role including compute.instances.delete)
   Required to delete the ephemeral control node VM after the deployment is complete.
 - `roles/logging.logWriter`
-  Requred to write to Google Cloud Logging.
+  Required to write to Google Cloud Logging.

 ### 2. Service Account for the database VM

 - `roles/secretmanager.secretAccessor` - Grants access to retrieve passwords from Secret Manager.
 Must be granted in the project containing the secrets either at the project or individual secret level.
 - `roles/monitoring.metricWriter` - Required only if the --install-workload-agent and --oracle-metrics-secret flags are set.
 This allows the Google Cloud Agent for Compute Workloads to write metrics to Cloud Monitoring.
 - `roles/compute.viewer` - Required only if the --install-workload-agent and --oracle-metrics-secret flags are set.
 Needed by the Google Cloud Agent for Compute Workloads.

 ### 2. Firewall Rule for Internal IP Access

 Create a VPC firewall rule that allows ingress on TCP port 22 (or your custom SSH port) from the control node VM to the target VM.
 Since both VMs reside in the same VPC, a rule permitting traffic on port 22 between their subnets or network tags is sufficient.

 ### 3. Terraform State Bucket

 Create a Cloud Storage bucket to store Terraform state files.
 Authorize the control node service account with read and write access to this bucket.

 ### 4. Toolkit Source Bucket

 Create a Cloud Storage bucket to store the oracle-toolkit ZIP file.

 Clone the toolkit repository and prepare the ZIP archive: